-Citywide study being undertaken to conduct nexus studies in other areas, and a general interest in determining whether the Inclusionary Housing Program can be supported by a nexus type analysis as an additional support measure, the City contracted to undertake the preparation of a nexus analysis at this time.

-The final study can be found in the Board of Supervisors File and is incorporated by reference herein.
-The Board of Supervisors has reviewed the study and staff analysis and report of the study and, on that basis finds that the study supports the current requirements of the Inclusionary Housing Program including, but not limited to, the primary requirement that project applicants pay the Affordable Housing Fee.
-Specifically, the Board finds that this study: identifies the purpose of the fee to mitigate impacts on the demand for affordable housing in the City; identifies the use to which the fee is to be put as being to increase the City's affordable housing supply; and establishes a reasonable relationship between the use of the fee for affordable housing and the need for affordable housing and the construction of new market rate housing.
-Moreover, the Board finds that the current inclusionary requirements are less than the cost of mitigation and do not include the costs of remedying any existing deficiencies.
-The Board also finds that the study establishes that the current inclusionary requirements do not duplicate other city requirements or fees.

-of the City's overall strategy for providing affordable housing.
-The Mayor's Office of Housing committed over \$54 million in capital funds to affordable housing development in 2009-10.
-Only \$5 million of those monies came from contributions from private developers through this Program or other similar programs.
-The MOH has budgeted approximately \$64 million for affordable housing development in 2010-11 and the current expectation is that about \$14 million of those monies will come from contributions from private developers through this Program or other similar programs.
+1 Citywide study being undertaken to conduct nexus studies in other areas, and a general interest in 2 determining whether the Inclusionary Housing Program can be supported by a nexus type analysis as 3 an additional support measure, the City contracted to undertake the preparation of a nexus analysis at 4 this time.
+5 The final study can be found in the Board of Supervisors File and is incorporated by reference 6 herein.
+The Board of Supervisors has reviewed the study and staff analysis and report of the study and, 7 on that basis finds that the study supports the current requirements of the Inclusionary Housing 8 Program including, but not limited to, the primary requirement that project applicants pay the 9 Affordable Housing Fee.
+Specifically, the Board finds that this study: identifies the purpose of the fee to 10 mitigate impacts on the demand for affordable housing in the City; identifies the use to which the fee is 11 to be put as being to increase the City's affordable housing supply; and establishes a reasonable 12 relationship between the use of the fee for affordable housing and the need for affordable housing and 13 the construction of new market rate housing.
+Moreover, the Board finds that the current inclusionary 14 requirements are less than the cost of mitigation and do not include the costs of remedying any existing 15 deficiencies.
+The Board also finds that the study establishes that the current inclusionary requirements 16 do not duplicate other city requirements or fees.
+17 13.
+The Board of Supervisors recognizes that this Inclusionary Housing Program is only one part 18 of the City's overall strategy for providing affordable housing.
+The Mayor's Office of Housing 19 committed over \$54 million in capital funds to affordable housing development in 2009-10.
+Only \$5 20 million of those monies came from contributions from private developers through this Program or 21 other similar programs.
+The MOH has budgeted approximately \$64 million for affordable housing 22 development in 2010-11 and the current expectation is that about \$14 million of those monies will come 23 from contributions from private developers through this Program or other similar programs.
+24 - 14.
+While the Board of Supervisors has amended the Inclusionary Affordable Housing Program to 25 have the primary requirement of the Program be the Affordable Housing Fee, for continuity and ease of

-- 14. While the Board of Supervisors has amended the Inclusionary Affordable Housing Program to have the primary requirement of the Program be the Affordable Housing Fee, for continuity and ease of reference the Board finds that the Program should, in name, remain the Inclusionary Affordable Housing Program ("Program" or "Inclusionary Housing Program").
+1 reference the Board finds that the Program should, in name, remain the Inclusionary Affordable 2 Housing Program ("Program" or "Inclusionary Housing Program").